Silverton, Colorado

 Key Activities

 Silverton is also home to the Gold Key Mine, which has a history of driving the town’s local economy.
 But in 2015, an accident occurred causing the release of toxic waste water into the Animas River.
-The community was able to utilize the Superfund program to clean-up the mess, but the effects of the disaster still have a hold on the community and their economy.
+The community was able to utilize the federal Superfund program to clean-up the mess, but the effects of the disaster still have a hold on the community and their economy.